hainayanda/Draftsman/README.md

 * `NSLayoutXAxisAnchor`
 * `AnonymousRelation`

-the `AnonymousRelation` is enumeration which contains:
+the `AnonymousRelation` is an enumeration that contains:
 * **parent** which are where the same anchor of parent `UIView`
 * **safeArea** which are where the same anchor of parent safe area `UIView`
 * **myself** which are where the same anchor of current `UIView`